The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: A natural ILP formulation for the BPPS

 representing the fraction of each bin that is actually utilized in an optimal solution to $\ftwoLP$.
 Multiplying this value by the bin capacity $d=2\vartheta$, we obtain that each bin is filled up to the value $\vartheta+\frac{\binnumberLBclass_1}{n}$.
 Moreover, in this case, the lower bound on the number of used bins, given by the sum of the $z$-variables, is $(n\vartheta+\binnumberLBclass_1)/(2\vartheta)$, which converges to $n/2$ as $\vartheta \to +\infty$.
 In contrast, any optimal \BPPS{} solution always requires exactly $n$ bins.
 An illustration of the difference between \BPPS{} and $\ftwoLP$ optimal solutions for the worst-case instance used in the proof of Proposition~\ref{prop:worstcase} is provided in Figure~\ref{fig:example_bound_LC+}.

-Propositions \ref{prop:ratio_MCI} and \ref{prop:worstcase} show that, with the inclusion of the MCIs we can recover the analogous in the BPPS, of the classical results of a tight worst case performance guarantee of $\frac 12$ for the natural BPP formulation.
+Propositions \ref{prop:ratio_MCI} and \ref{prop:worstcase} show that, with the inclusion of the MCIs, we can recover, for the BPPS, the classical result of a tight worst-case performance ratio of $1/2$ for the natural BPP formulation.